vijayrajpanchall/matic-docs/docs/supernets/design/consensus/polybft/protocol.md

   - pos
 ---

+This document provides an explanation on PolyBFT, the consensus mechanism for Superents.

+---

 ## State Transitions

 In PolyBFT, the consensus protocol follows a set of state transitions that enable the network to reach consensus on the state of the blockchain.
 The process begins when a validator proposes adding a new block to the blockchain.
 This block contains a list of transactions that the validator would like to include in the next update to the blockchain's state.